Hang91/Algorithm-questions/README.md

 + Step4, move the line with lower height to the other line until we find a line with height higher than the lower line.
 + Step5, repeat Step2 to Step4 until left = right

+This solution only costs O(n) time, since left move from 0 to right and right move from a.length - 1 to left;

 Provement:
 In the solution, we tried every possible pair of lines whose area might be greater than last pair.
 I don't have a mathmatical provement.
 If anybody get one, please tell me.